|

 You should know that a laser is simply a powerful beam of visible light at one frequency (monochromatic light).
 A laser beam can harm your eyes (retina) or skin because it can heat the skin or retina to temperatures that are damaging.
 Therefore, anyone using a laser for therapeutic or other purposes should be trained on how to use it safely.

-If you are healthy, are young, and have no reproductive or developmental problems or family history of reproductive or developmental problems, your risk for birth defects is 3 percent and for miscarriage, 15 percent.
+If you are healthy, are young, and have no reproductive or developmental problems or family history of reproductive or developmental problems, your risk for birth defects is 3% and for miscarriage, 15%.
 These are background risks with which every woman begins her pregnancy.
 Neither you nor I can change these risks.
 Good luck with your future pregnancy.

 Answer posted on 12 March 2008.
-The information and material posted on this website is intended as general reference information only.
-Specific facts and circumstances may alter the concepts and applications of materials and information described herein.
-The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice specific to whatever facts and circumstances are presented in any given situation.
-Answers are correct at the time they are posted on the Website.
-Be advised that over time, some requirements could change, new data could be made available, or Internet links could change.
-For answers that have been posted for several months or longer, please check the current status of the posted information prior to using the responses for specific applications.
+The information posted on this web page is intended as general reference information only.
+Specific facts and circumstances may affect the applicability of concepts, materials, and information described herein.
+The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice.
+To the best of our knowledge, answers are correct at the time they are posted.
+Be advised that over time, requirements could change, new data could be made available, and Internet links could change, affecting the correctness of the answers.
+Answers are the professional opinions of the expert responding to each question; they do not necessarily represent the position of the Health Physics Society.